mantrajsframework/mantrad/docs/21-installing-and-uninstalling-components.md

 When running this, Mantra will look for folder components (indicated in the property *"ComponentsLocations"* in mantraconfig.json file) with the name "mycomponent".

-The component should define a mantra.json file and a NodeJS module with the file mycomponent.js name as indicated in [Component Definition section](/docs/04-component-definition.md).
+The component should define a mantra.json file and a Node.js module with the file mycomponent.js name as indicated in [Component Definition section](/docs/04-component-definition.md).

 If the component defines *Install* property, then the optional method *onInstall* will be invoked.